About "A Touch of the Universe"

 In developing countries there are very few and sparse astronomical resources for people with visual problems.
 Often the teachers with special-need-students lack teaching materials specially adapted to their needs.
 With this kit we wanted to put together a few resources to make it easier for educators and teachers to be able to introduce basic astronomical concepts to their blind students.

-The project has reached 30 educators in developing countries around the world.
-The kit is mainly addressed to young kids, but it can also be used with teenagers and even adults (the planetarium show, for example).
+The kit is mainly addressed to kids, but all the materials can also be used with teenagers and even adults (the planetarium show, for example).
 The resources included in the kit are about basic astronomy which can be used as teaching material in primary and secondary school.

 The planetarium show "The Sky in Your Hands"